 People with chronic back pain can also get the therapy to get relief.
 PRP works on the injured tissues, muscles, and organs to minimize inflammation.
 Research has shown that the treatment helps to address the pain from the roots, hence offering a long-term solution to back pain.

 Some clinics offer PRP shots for erectile dysfunction (ED).
 However, this treatment is still experimental.
 The theory behind PRP for ED is that the shots help to make blood vessels and tissues in the penis healthier.
-Doctors usually inject PRP into the penis, and this is known as Priapus Shot or P-Shot.

 Candidates for the Injections